cairo-book/cairo-book/src/ch01-03-hello-scarb.md

 Run completed successfully, returning []
 ```

-> Note: You will notice here a that we didn't use a Scarb command, but rather a command from the Cairo binaries directly.
+> Note: You will notice here that we didn't use a Scarb command, but rather a command from the Cairo binaries directly.
 > As Scarb doesn't have a command to execute Cairo code, yet we have to use the `cairo-run` command directly.
 > We will use this command in the rest of the tutorial, but we will also use Scarb commands to initialize projects.